AllanCameron/PDFR/inflate_method.md

-# Inflating a deflate stream in a pdf
+# Inflating a deflate stream: a bit-by-bit account

 This document describes the steps needed to decompress a deflate stream.
 Deflate streams are an extremely common way of compressing data, and are an integral part of the gzip and zip file formats.
 There are some excellent, fast, portable, open-source and well-tested deflate libraries available; it is almost certainly better to use one of these rather than reinventing the wheel.

 However, there may be some situations in which a developer wants to write a simple, dependency-free deflate decompressor.
 Having found myself in this position and encountering many difficulties along the way (probably because I'm _not_ a developer...), I thought it would be helpful to write down the steps explicitly to help anyone else in a similar position.

-I will try to describe this method without reference to any particular programming language.
-However, there are a couple of conventions that I need to choose so that I can consistently represent the steps I am taking.
+I will try to show this method without implying the use of a particular programming language.
+However, there are a couple of conventions that I need to choose so that I can consistently describe the steps I am taking.

 ## Conventions and basics
 Firstly, I need a way of representing the data we are putting into the program and getting out of it.
-Although a decompressed deflate stream might represent a string of text, it can actually represent any sequence of binary information.
+Although a decompressed deflate stream might end up being a text string, deflate can be used to compress _any_ type of binary information.
 Whether the output is a text string or some other type of information is something that the algorithm doesn't need to know.
+I will refer to the decompressed data (that is, the final result we are trying to get) as the _message_, and the compressed data that we start with as the _input_.

-It takes in data as _numbers_ and outputs data as _numbers_.
-Specifically, it takes in only a sequence of integers from 0 to 255 and outputs only a sequence of integers from 0 to 255.
-During the decoding step, it only ever uses positive integers, and never needs to remember any numbers higher than 32768 (which is 2^15).
+The algorithm takes the input as _numbers_ and returns the message as _numbers_.
+Specifically, it takes in a sequence of integers from 0 to 255 and outputs a sequence of integers from 0 to 255.
+During the decoding step, the algorithm only ever needs positive integers, and never needs to store or calculate any numbers higher than 32768 (which is 2^15).

-For example, if I feed the following sequence in to a deflate decompressor:
+For example, if I feed the following sequence of integers into a deflate decompressor:
 `120 156 243  72 205 201 201  87  40 207  47 202  73   1   0  24 171   4  61`
 then the output would be: `72 101 108 108 111  32 119 111 114 108 100`.
 If I know that this message was to be intended as a string of characters, then I would look up the Ascii value of each of these numbers to find the message is "Hello world".
 However, the decompressor itself doesn't need to know this sequence of numbers was meant to be an Ascii string.

 Since the numbers to be fed into the decompressor are individual, addressable, positive integers between 0 and 255, we talk about each number as being a **byte**.
 A byte is the smallest chunk of data that a computer can read, send or process at any one time, and is made of eight **bits** or binary digits.

 When I am talking about **bits** in this document, I will show all the bits in a byte as a sequence of 8 ones and zeroes like this: `00110101`.
 If you aren't used to reading binary, this number represents 53.
-Reading it in the normal direction from left to right, you are reading it from "most significant bit" to "least significant bit".
+Reading this number as a string of bits in the "norma"l direction from left to right, you are reading it from "most significant bit" to "least significant bit".

-We have to be careful when we are talking about the digital representation of numbers in the context of a deflate stream.
+We have to be careful when we are talking about numbers in the context of a deflate stream.
 If I talk about the number 53 without further qualification, then its binary representation could be `00110101`, but it could also be `110101` or `0000000000110101`.
 This could make a huge difference to how the data stream is interpreted.
 For that reason, if I am specifically talking about those 8-bit numbers that are directly addressable by a computer program (i.e. bytes), then I will follow the convention of using hexadecimal numbers from `0x00` to `0xff`.
 If I am talking about numbers that are not whole bytes, I will use either binary notation or natural numbers to describe them.

 I also need to choose conventions to describe the data we are putting into and getting out of the algorithm.
-I use the term "stream" loosely to mean a sequence of bytes, either being read from or written to.
+I use the term "stream" loosely to mean a sequence of bytes, either being read from or written to, so our input and message could both be described as streams.
 Since I am using a concrete example here, I will assume our input stream consists of an array (equivalently a vector) of bytes called `data`.
 Any single element in the array is identified using square brackets: `data[13]` means the element at position 13.

 Many languages such as C, C++, Javascript and Java use zero-indexing.
 This means the first byte in an array will be denoted `data[0]`, the second byte `data[1]` etc. This is in contrast to R, FORTRAN, Matlab and a few others that start counting at one, so that the first element is `data[1]`, the second is `data[2]` etc. I will arbitrarily choose the former.

 ## Stating the problem
-We start with a vector of bytes called `data` containing the deflate stream.
-This contains a compressed message that in its original uncompressed state is 121 bytes long.
+Our input is an array of bytes called `data` containing the deflate stream.
+This contains the compressed message that, when we decompress it, is 121 bytes long.
 The compressed version has 81 bytes, so it is compressed to about 2/3 of its original size.

 ```